 The number of marketers using hype to sell is incredibly high.
-They are all over the place – from email and SMS to Facebook and even more so offline.
-The reason for this is that many business people believe that selling hype works, which is not true at all.
+They are all over the place.
+Including from emails and SMS to Facebook and even more so offline.
+The reason for this is that many business people believe that selling hype works.
+But this is not true at all.
 If you are using this approach today, then it costs you more money than you know.
+And furthermore, you need to learn how to avoid hype in your marketing.

 First selling hype attracts the wrong type of customers.
 If your product involves your prospect having to do anything to get a result, hype can stop you dead in your tracks and opens you up for a lawsuit.
 Second, great customers do not like that type of selling.
 When you excite your prospect with pitches, blaring ads, daily email offers, and pop-ads on your website, you detract them from buying experience and encourage them to tune out.